anepal85/BookRecomendationSystem/README.md

 # Semantic Book Recommender

 This project is a semantic book recommendation system that uses natural language processing (NLP) to recommend books based on a user's query, selected category, and desired emotional tone.
 The system leverages a custom embedding model and a vector database to find semantically similar books.
+Dataset:  https://www.kaggle.com/datasets/dylanjcastillo/7k-books-with-metadata

 ## Features